 9.1 Satellite Altimetry in the Arctic

-The inclination of the TOPEX/Poseidon and Jason satellites limits these to 66°, which means that these satellites does not cover the Arctic Ocean with regular routine sea level observations.
-The European Space Agency satellites ERS-1, ERS-2 and Envisat are fundamental in deriving a long altimetric SSH record for the Arctic Ocean up to 82˚N as these have been providing altimetry regularly since 1991 (Prandi et al., 2012).
+The inclination of the CNES/NASA TOPEX/Poseidon and Jason satellites limits the coverage to 66° N, which means that these satellites does not cover the Arctic Ocean with regular routine sea level observations.
+The European Space Agency satellites ERS-1, ERS-2 and Envisat with an inclination of 82˚N , on the other hand, fundamental in deriving a long altimetric SSH record for the Arctic Ocean as these have been providing altimetry regularly since 1991 (Prandi et al., 2012).
 In this way they cover 78 % of the Arctic Ocean.

-However these satellite do not provide standard monitoring of the Arctic sea level because standard processing of satellite radar altimetry breaks down in the presence of sea ice.
+However the standard processing of satellite radar altimetry breaks down in the presence of sea ice and as scuh they do not provide regular routine monitoring of the Arctic sea level .

-The presence of sea ice affects both the number and quality of the altimetric observations in various ways.
+The presence of sea ice affects the number and quality of the altimetric observations in various ways.
 Sea ice affects the returned radar echo or waveform recorded by the satellite or even prevents it from reflecting of the sea surface.
 The waveform can become highly complex and i.e. have multiple peaks resulting from scattering from the ice within the footprint, but it can also be very specular if returned by still water within leads.
-In any case, the waveform does not assembly a normal open ocean Brown waveform for conventional altimeters and is subsequently being discarded by the Space Agency processing the data.
+In any case, the waveform does not resemble a normal open ocean Brown waveform for conventional altimeters and is subsequently often discarded by the Space Agency processing schemes.

 Indirectly, the ice contaminates the radiometer observations and hence the ability to provide accurate range corrections.
-Finally several range corrections are missing and/or less accurate in the Arctic Ocean as they are derived with the use (or lack) of altimetric observations.
+Finally several range corrections are missing and/or are less accurate in the Arctic Ocean.
 As an example the tides are less accurate in the Arctic than elsewhere (Stammer et al., 2014).

-Therefore most conventional studies of Arctid SSH have been limited to the open ocean [e.g., Prandi et al., 2012, Henry et al., 2012]
+Consequently the most conventional studies of the high latitude and Arctic SSH have been limited to the open ocean [e.g., Prandi et al., 2012, Henry et al., 2012]

 In the northern part of the Atlantic Ocean and in the Barents sea nearly 100 % of conventional altimetric data for the 1991-2010 period is available.
-However this number rapidly decreases when moving the interior of the Arctic where an average between 5 and 10 % is available.
-Figure 9.X.2 illustrate the percent of available data along the ERS-1/ERS-2/ENVISAT reference tracks in the RADS standard edited dataset SLA during the 1993-2010 period (from Cheng and Andersen (2011).
+However this number rapidly decreases when moving into the interior of the Arctic Ocean where an average between 5 and 10 % is available.
+This is illustrated in Figure 9.X.2 by the percent of available data along the ERS-1/ERS-2/ENVISAT reference tracks in the RADS standard edited dataset SLA during the 1993-2010 period (from Cheng and Andersen (2011).